 Here's the back of a 1952 Topps Mickey Mantle, one of the most valuable of all baseball cards.

-Here's an example on how to find recent sales data on eBay.
+Here's an example of how to find recent sales data on eBay.

 Click on the 'Advanced' text as shown in the red circle.

-Once you get to the next page, click on 'Sold Listings'.
+Once you get to the next page, click 'Sold Listings'.
 Note I also added a filter for sold items above $500 since there was a lot of junk coming up in the results, and I know from experience that most Jordan rookies sell for over $500.

-This will bring up a list of the latest sales that can really help us figure out a price on our card.
+This brings up a list of the latest sales that can help us figure out a value of our card.

 Here we can see that the last sale was a PSA 4 Jordan that sold for $1025.
 So we can filter through the listings to find a good idea of what our card is worth.